Supreme Court justices face protests, paid sightings - NewsBreak

 Shut Down DC , a protest group in the capital, tweeted Friday that it would send people money via Venmo for any confirmed sightings of specific Supreme Court justices.
 The tweet named Justices Brett Kavanaugh, Samuel Alito, Clarence Thomas, Neil Gorsuch, Amy Coney Barrett and John Roberts — all who voted to overturn Roe V. Wade .

 The tweet followed reports that Wednesday, a crowd of protesters gathered outside a Charlie Morton’s Steakhouse in D.C. as Kavanaugh ate inside.
-The protesters called for the restaurant’s manager to kick the justice out and not serve him.Man accused of criminal homicide in Tillamook County
+The protesters called for the restaurant’s manager to kick the justice out and not serve him.Floating abortion clinic proposed in Gulf of Mexico to bypass bans

 Kavanaugh was ultimately forced to leave through a backdoor exit after protests built outside the main door of Morton’s.